-Specifications are given in the SI metric system with the SAE U.S. equivalent in parentheses.
+Specifications are given in the SI metric system.
 Where precise accuracy is not required, some conversions are rounded off for easier use.

 Most components of this snowmobile are built with parts dimensioned in the metric system.
 Most fasteners are metric and must not be replaced by customary fasteners or vice versa.